-Learn more about Jampha's Seven Unique Synergy Enhanced Terpenes (S.E.T.)
+Learn more about Jampha's Seven Unique Synergy Enhanced Terpenes Infusions (S.E.T.I.)
 Fusions

 Terpenes are chemicals with a huge array of fragrances, flavors, and effects.
 Their extractions from plants are the most important components of essential oils used in herbal medicine, nutritional supplements, and cosmetics.
 Jampha has harnessed the power of these plant medicines into seven power-packed terpene profiles.

 These two cannabis terpenes smell like pine trees, and that’s also where they can be found in large amounts.
 Other plants rich in pinene include rosemary, orange peels, basil, parsley, and of course, cannabis.
 Like many other terpenes, pinene terpenes could have an anti-inflammatory effect on humans.
 More importantly, pinene terpenes may help improve air flow and respiratory functions, it also may help to reduce memory loss related to THC.
 Cannabis, if the strain is rich in alpha and beta pinene, could help with asthma.
 Pinene also may help patients with arthritis, Crohn’s Disease, and cancer.
 Welcome to the benefits of pinene!

 Alpha-bisabolol (also known as levomenol and bisabolol) has a pleasant floral aroma and can also be found in chamomile flowers and the candeia tree.
 This terpene is primarily used in the cosmetics industry, but it has recently caught the attention of researchers looking for medical benefits, especially from cannabis.
 Alpha-bisabolol shows effectiveness and could treat bacterial infections and wounds and may be a great antioxidant with anti-irritation and analgesic properties.